-Attention Afforded Accounting Research by Policy Makers, Academics, and the General Public
+Do We Matter?
+The Attention Policy Makers, Academics, and the General Public Give to Accounting Research

-Many groups are questioning the value of accounting scholarship, which challenges the current university education model.
-We provide data to inform this conversation by examining the attention policy makers, academics, and the general public give to academic accounting research.
-Specifically, we examine how these groups consume accounting research from various accounting topic areas and benchmark this data to other business disciplines (finance, management, and marketing) and other more general disciplines (economics, psychology, and the natural sciences).
-We find that accounting research receives significantly less attention from the general public than all other disciplines.
-We also find that accounting research performs relatively poorly in receiving policy makers’ attention compared to both economics and finance.
-Academics who publish in other disciplines’ elite journals cite relatively little of accounting’s elite level publications, but non-elite journals cite accounting research in similar numbers to other disciplines.
+Many question the value of accounting scholarship to society.
+We compared the attention the general public, policy makers, and academics give to academic accounting research relative to other business disciplines and other more general disciplines (economics, psychology, and other sciences).
+The results indicate that accounting research receives significantly less attention from the general public than all other disciplines and also performs relatively poorly in receiving policy makers’ attention compared to both economics and finance.
+Articles in other disciplines’ elite journals cite relatively little of accounting’s elite-level publications, but non-elite journal articles cite accounting research in similar numbers to other disciplines.
+We also compared the attention subtopic areas within accounting receive.
 Within accounting, tax research receives more attention from the general public and policy makers than other topic areas.
-Finally, in an effort to increase incentives to create and to publish accounting research that is interesting to a broad audience, we create rankings by scholars, institutions.
+Finally, we rank scholars, institutions, and journals by the attention they receive.
+We discuss how these findings could impact accounting education.

 Keywords: research impact, citations, research contribution